 How to Establish Residency in Washington State and Qualify for In-State Tuition

 Tuition for CPTC is calculated based on your residency status.
 CPTC follows state-regulated criteria for residency status and the documents needed to verify residency status.
-The following is a summary of residency requirements in Washington State.
-Please visit Access Washington for official information on state residency requirements.
+Information can be found by visiting the Washington State Achievement Councils webpage on residency laws and requirements.

 Qualifying as a Washington Resident